LohanAtapattu/ttsky25_EpitaXC/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->

 ## How it works

-In this project, we will design and tape out an application-specific integrated circuit (ASIC) to obtain the in-phase and quadrature (I/Q) components of the skin–electrode impedance signal, stimulated by a body signal, while using the EEG signal as the input.
-The ASIC consists of four fully differential operational amplifiers for implementing an active RC band-pass filter, along with four fully differential multipliers and an oscillator that generates a 1.2 kHz sinusoidal body stimulus signal.
+In this project, we design and tape out a fully differential two-stage operational amplifier.
+The architecture uses a folded cascode stage followed by a common source stage.
+The amplifier works as a normal fully differential op-amp.

+The chip has the following connections:
+- **Digital inputs (2 pins):** Select biasing mode (self-bias or external current source)
+- **Analog inputs (2 pins):** Apply differential input signal
+- **Analog outputs (2 pins):** Get the differential output signal
+- **Common-mode pin (1 pin):** Insert the required common-mode voltage
+- **Power pins:** Vdd (1.8 V) and Vss (ground)

 ## How to test

-We expect to use AD03 board
+We plan to use the **AD03 board** to test the op-amp by building a band-pass filter.
+During testing, we will measure:
+- Standard linearity
+- Offset voltage and offset current
+- Common-mode rejection ratio (CMRR)
+- Power supply rejection ratio (PSRR)

 ## External hardware

-Need Osccilator and a stuff
+The op-amp needs either:
+- A **resistor** for self-bias, or
+- An **external current source**, depending on the chosen biasing method.